mwiraszka/LondonChessClub/README.md

 - 🚀 Add ability for admins to export entire members database to a CSV file to allow for easier integration with SwissSys software
 - 🚀 Integrate Data Toolbar with the News page for quicker navigation through articles, and the ability to search by article author, title or any text within its body
-- 🚀 Integrate Data Toolbar with the Image Explorer for quicker navigation through photo collections, and the ability to search by image filename, caption, album or upload date
+- 🚀 Integrate Data Toolbar with the Image Explorer for quicker navigation through photo collections, and the ability to search by image filename, caption or album
 - 🚀 Highlight all occurrences of the search query
 - 🚀 Improve pagination summary text at bottom of the Data Toolbar component and include an 'ALL' page size option to view all items on a single page
 - 🚀 Create a reusable Admin Toolbar component for the admin links and buttons displayed above various sections; add new admin icon or colour in admin-only access areas